yu-ai-dev/COMP4102_Project/README.md

 # COMP4102_Project

-Final project for COMP4102A: Computer Vision in Winter 2021.
+Final project for COMP4102A: Computer Vision in winter 2021.